 Performance of the Top 10 Dow Companies

-The table given below shows the price movements of the 10 largest components of the Dow, which is a price weighted index, over the last five days and during the last six months.
-Over the last five trading days, the Dow has lost 0.3%.
+The table given below shows the price movement of the 10 largest components of the Dow, which is a price-weighted index, over the past five days and during the last six months.
+Over the past five trading days, the Dow has gained 1.7%.

 Next Week’s Outlook

 Stocks have gained significantly from the reduction in trade tensions.
 While the Trump administration is likely to hold back higher auto tariffs, the U.S. President has considerably toned down his protectionist rhetoric.

 Meanwhile, earnings from major blue-chip stocks have been more than encouraging.
 If economic data continues to come in above expectations, stocks could notch up strong gains in the week ahead.